arjunsahd/thermoSolver/README.md

 Python Library to solve stochiometric equations.

-Project to learn implementation of solvers and using optimisation to solve problems iteratively which otherwise would take a long time to solve.
+Project to learn implementation of solvers and using optimisation to solve problems iteratively which otherwise would take a long time to solve by hand.

+Using IAPWS standards (legit)

 ## Note